OakwoodEngineering/ObiWanKomputer/hardware/cpb/README.md

 # NyanSat
 ## Combined Payload Board

-The Combined Payload Board (CPB) is part of the NyanSat project.
-Its purpose is to provide interfaces for various payloads (imaging, material science experiment, ADACS, acoustic spacecraft mapping).
+The Combined Payload Board (CPB) is a component of the NyanSat project, designed to interface with a variety of payloads, including imaging, material science experiments, the Attitude Determination and Control Subsystem (ADACS), and the acoustic spacecraft mapping subsystem.

 ### Internal Interfaces
 * Mechanical: PC/104 form factor for holes and board outline.